jxnl/blog/docs/services.md

     Here are some kinds of projects I can help with:

-    * **Auditing**: Bring your team, and I'll assist in pinpointing the gaps in your AI roadmap and development process.
+    * **Auditing**: Bring your team, and I'll assist in pinpointing the [gaps](./writing/posts/rag-inverted.md) in your AI roadmap and development process.
+Currently focusing on [RAG applications](./writing/posts/levels-of-rag.md) around evaluations and [query understanding](./writing/posts/rag.md).
-    * **Prompt Prototyping**: Collaborate to create **prototype prompts** and **extractions** tailored to your needs.
+    * **Product Vision**: Collaborate to create a product vision that aligns with your company's goals.
+Defining how to design the data flywheel and set your data engineering up for success.
-    * **Launch**: As you're launching, ensure observability is established, setting you on the path to amass the right data for a robust data flywheel.
+    * **Launch**: As you're [launching](./writing/posts/mvp.md), establish [observability](./writing/posts/llmops.md), setting you on the path to amass the right data for a robust data flywheel.
     * **Coaching**: Offer guidance to elevate your team's performance.
+Like [defining metrics](./writing/posts/lgtmk.md), goal setting, and tips on developing [probabilistic software](./writing/posts/stochastic-software.md).
-    * **Product Vision**: Collaborate to create a product vision that aligns with your company's goals.
+    * **Prompt Prototyping**: Collaborate to create prototype prompt and extraction pipelines tailored to your needs using Python tooling like [instructor](jxnl.github.io/instructor), FastAPI, or even embedding fine-tuning.

-    Make these decisions with someone whos done it before.
-Shoot me an [email](mailto:jason+hire@jxnl.co) tell me what problems you're facing and we can set up a time to chat.
+    Make these decisions with someone who's done it before.
+Shoot me an [email](mailto:jason+hire@jxnl.co) about what problems you're facing and we can set up a time to chat.

 ## What do I offer?

 I offer two types of services, depending on your needs:

 ### 1. Strategic Consulting

-This option is perfect for founders and venture capitalists looking for expert guidance to improve your team's productivity and, in turn, help you grow revenue and increase market cap.
+I will help you cut through the bloat of implementing an AI strategy to improve your team's productivity and, in turn, help you grow revenue and increase market cap.

 #### Here’s what you get:

-- **Asyncronous Access & Strategic Guidance:** Anytime access for advice and strategic guidance to prioritize and overcome obstacles, fostering open communication without hourly constraints.
+- **Asynchronous Access & Strategic Guidance:** Anytime access for advice and strategic guidance to prioritize and overcome obstacles, fostering open communication without hourly constraints.
 - **Problem-Solving & Scaling:** Coaching for team growth and scientific thinking in AI/ML, aimed at making your engineering processes more efficient and quantified.
-- **Access to Experts:** Leverage my network to connect with specialists in computer vision, LLM finetuning, investing, and more, to build your business connections.
+- **Access to Experts:** Leverage my network to connect with specialists in computer vision, LLM fine-tuning, investing, and more, to build your business connections.
 - **Partnership & Framework Development:** Building a long-term partnership with follow-on project customization and providing a structured framework for best practices in AI/ML development.

 ### 2. Comprehensive Consulting

-Ideal for engineering teams aiming to fast-track AI development, assess new tech, enhance AI skills, and strategically upskill engineers.
+I work hands-on with your team to help them improve their AI capabilities.
+This option is perfect for engineering teams looking to accelerate their AI development process, evaluate new technologies, improve their AI capabilities, and train their engineers to think about AI more strategically.

 #### Tier 1: Research and Prototyping